 The external casing of the laptop is made of plastic, and it doesn’t feel very premium, although it does reduce the weight a little bit, which we’ll get too a bit later.
 Inside it’s a tad nicer with a brushed metal finish, so it’s still nice for when you’re using it.

 Thankfully, it does have reasonably good hardware inside.
 The i7-8550U is a pretty powerful mid-tier CPU, and you shouldn’t have many problems running applications on it.
-While the AMD Radeon 530 isn’t anything to brag about, it can still run most games which aren’t graphically demanding, such as Overwatch or Fortnite.
+While the AMD Radeon 530 isn’t anything to brag about, it can still run most games that aren’t graphically demanding, such as Overwatch or Fortnite.

 It’s also reasonably good at dealing with editing apps, although again, don’t expect anything too stellar.